 The advice of independent remuneration consultants is taken periodically, as well as benchmarking against external remuneration data for comparable companies to establish that the Directors' fees are in line with market standards.
 Non-Executive Directors do not receive any shares, options or other securities in addition to their remuneration.
 An increase in the Directors' fee pool limit of \$100,000 to a total of \$600,000 for Non-Executive Directors was approved by Shareholders at the Annual General Meeting on 20 November 2012.
-This fee pool is only available to Non-

-Executive Directors.
-The Non-Executive Directors received \$71,050 each and the Chairman was paid \$119,770 in 2014/15.
-While the fees payable to Non-Executive Directors in the first half of 2014/15 were frozen at 2012/13 levels, a 3% increase to those fees was implemented with effect from 1 January 2015.
+This fee pool is only available to Non-Executive Directors.
+The Non-Executive Directors received \$72,100 each and the Chairman was paid \$121,540 in 2015/16.
+There was no increase in fees payable to Non-Executive Directors in 2015/16.
 Committee membership does not entitle a Director to additional fees.

-The Board has again decided not to increase the fees payable to Non-Executive Directors from 1 July 2015.
-The Board has elected to defer any consideration of the level of fees payable to Non-Executive Directors until October 2015.
+The Board has again decided not to increase the fees payable to Non-Executive Directors from 1 July 2016.